jexxa-projects/JexxaTutorials/BookStore/README-ArchitectureValidation.md

 ### Validate the usage of Aggregates
 Aggregates include the business logic and must not leave the application core.
 In addition, they must only be managed by a `Repository`.
-This leads to some additional rules that can be validated using following test:
+This leads to some additional rules that can be validated using the following test:

 ```java
 class ArchitectureTest {